chi6rag/SlickTweet/README.md

     );
     ```
 3. Fire up the IntelliJ Idea IDE and import Maven Dependencies
-4. Build the project and run Cli.java
+4. Run the tests by clicking Fn + Shift + F10
+   Alternatively, run the tests by executing the following command in the
+   project root directory:
+      ```
+      ENV="testing" mvn test
+      ```

 Setting Up: Testing
 -----------------------